 Preparing Tomorrow’s Champions

-Heading into its 15th year in 2021, the Vancouver Golf Tour (VGT) has been giving BC’s local professional and amateur golfers the opportunity to develop their tournament skills in a PGA Tour-like environment without the added costs of travelling.
+Since 2006, the Vancouver Golf Tour (VGT) has been giving BC’s local professional and amateur golfers the opportunity to develop their tournament skills in a PGA Tour-like environment without the added costs of travelling.
 VGT is providing junior, amateur and professional golfers the opportunity to learn how to win locally and to build their confidence to play at the highest level possible, whether it be claiming their Amateur Division Title or moving on to play on Worldwide Major Tours.
 The mission statement of VGT since day one is ‘Preparing Tomorrow’s Champions’ to compete (and win) on ANY TOUR!

 VGT also offers local Amateurs a very unique opportunity to compete on the same stage as our top Professionals in a majority of their events.
 “Our tour is giving our young rising stars (juniors and amateurs) a chance to compete head-to-head against the best professionals in our province on a regular basis.
 “We are giving Canada’s young stars an opportunity to see how some of Canada’s top local professionals play the game and in many cases, play their way into a pro grouping on day 2 or 3 of our Major Series events, an invaluable experience for elite Junior and Amateur golfers” says VGT Commissioner Fraser Mulholland.
 “We are proud of the fact that some of Canada’s top local Juniors and Amateurs have used VGT as a platform to measure their play against some of Canada’s top Pros.
 This really instills confidence in their games when they can see where their scoring lies compared to some of our marquee pros who have played on worldwide golf stages as professionals”.